7h3v01c3/tutorials/addnodes_divi-3.0.0.md

 **How to Manually Add Nodes in Divi Desktop – Windows Tutorial**

+*Make sure the Divi Desktop Application is closed before starting*

 Hi everyone!
 In today’s tutorial, I’ll walk you through the process of manually adding nodes to the Divi Desktop wallet using Notepad.
 This is a temporary fix for those experiencing syncing issues .
 Let’s get started!

 ### Step 1: Create a New Notepad Document